JackLumers/Multiplayer-Battle-Sample/README.md

 1. Mono scripting backend.
 2. Windows standalone platform.

+Not tested on others settings.

 # Configuring
 1. You can configure round restart timing and max score in **BattleConfig**.
 Round restart timing defines delay between rounds.
 Max score is used to define how many times player need to dash in another player.
+Therer also colors array that is used to randomly set color to players.
-3. **DummyPlayerMetadataConfig** is used to setup invincibility timings, dash power, team colors, local and remote player names, e.t.c.
+3. **DummyPlayerMetadataConfig** is used to setup invincibility timings, dash power, setting initial values for some player flags, movement configuration.

-Not tested on others settings.

 # Features
-* Local multiplayer!
+* Local multiplayer;
-* Gamepad support!
+* Gamepad support;
-* Dash distance configuration;
+* Dash power configuration;
 * Invincibility timing configuration;
 * Max score for round configuration;
 * Round start timer configuration;